-Alternative 2, Recommended Plan: The insignificant changes in water levels and flow rates would have no effects on recreation, including fishing, boating, canoeing and camping and aesthetics.
+Alternative 2, Recommended Plan: This alternative would result in no change in normal operating pool levels and no change to operational flood releases.
+The insignificant changes in water levels and flow rates would have no effects on recreation, including fishing, boating, canoeing and camping and aesthetics.